FabioRosado/100DaysOfCode/log.md

 **Thoughts:**  Now that I have the basics of Javascript I can understand the workings of Vue much better.
 I like how simple and easy things seem to be when using the Vue framework.

+### Day 58: March 20, 2018 (opsdroid, freecodecamp)
+##### opsdroid, freecodecamp

+**Today's Progress**: Spend some time updating a script for maintainers of opsdroid.
+Once that was done I've decided to update the script a bit further to include connectors and parsers - this is a work in progress.
+I've also tweaked a bit the layout of the project 2 of freecodecamp.

+**Thoughts:** Working with file paths was a bit confusing at first because I was getting different results when running the script in pycharm and in the command line.
+In the end I've understood the issue and fixed it.
+Working with bulma css has been quite fun.